 Michiganders are famous for showing where we live by pointing it out on our hands.
 Buy a cheap mitten or oven mitt for each guest – or cut out paper mittens.
 Print party details on 3-by-5-inch paper tags.
 Punch a hole in a corner of the tag and thread string through.
 Attach the string to a small safety pin and clip it to the appropriate spot on the mitten.

 With over 11,000 inland lakes, 36,000 miles of rivers and touching four of the five Great Lakes, Michigan is known for its waterways.
 Create a label for a regular-sized water bottle with all the party details.
 Print out the labels on your home printer and glue them onto the bottles.

 Choose a Michigan-made food product to include in a decorative baggy attached to your invite.
 Explain on the card that the party’s theme will be “Pure Michigan.”
 Try Sander’s chocolates, Better Made potato chips or even Kellogg’s Pop-Tarts.

-Show your colors.
-Include traditional décor like streamers and balloons –just use your child’s favorite Michigan team as the guide.
+Include traditional decor like streamers and balloons –just use your child’s favorite Michigan team as the guide.
 Like Wolverine blue and yellow for U-M fans.
 Or twist together green and white to dress your house in MSU style.
 Or go for a more-neutral navy blue and orange to show your support for the Detroit Tigers.

-Main course.
-Luckily, Michigan is home to two pizza powerhouses: Little Caesars (run by Tigers owner Mike Ilitch) and Ann Arbor-based Domino’s.
+Luckily, Michigan is home to two pizza powerhouses: Little Caesars (run by the Tigers-owning Ilitch family) and Ann Arbor-based Domino’s.
 If pizza doesn’t suit your palate, consider serving up Kowalski franks – hot dogs, brats and smoked sausage, fresh from Hamtramck.